How to Save Time and Increase the Efficiency of the Salesman

 Einstein Lead Scoring can make it much easier for us to decide which Leads to prioritize and give them our attention and time.
 It uses the principle of “machine learning” and complete automation of the whole process.
 Hence, we have a really effective tool in our hands.

 In order to get outputs of high quality, there are certain input assumptions.
 For example, a sufficient number of Leads in the system, specifically those that have been successfully converted into Opportunities in the past.
 It is also recommended to fill in the maximum possible amount of information when entering new Leads.
 The more complete information we have, the more accurate the evaluation and the resulting Lead score will be – the more reliable the basis for Lead prioritization.
-After activating Einstein Lead Scoring in the system, the data from the history will be analysed and the model of Lead evaluation will be compiled on the basis of all available fields on Leads, including custom fields.
+After activating Einstein Lead Scoring in the system, the data from the history will be analyzed and the model of Lead evaluation will be compiled on the basis of all available fields on Leads, including custom fields.
 Of course, we can determine in advance whether all Leads from the past will be evaluated, or only those that we define by our own filter, or by limiting the fields that will be taken into account in the evaluation.
 In the next phase, the live Leads will be compared with the evaluation model and the common features and values in the fields will be evaluated.
 The result will be a score for each Lead, which will be displayed on the Lead.
 We will also see the fields that had the greatest influence on the final score, both positive and negative.

-As new trends emerge over time, a new analysis, re-evaluation and update of the evaluation model as well as the resulting Lead scores will take place automatically every 10 days.
+As new trends emerge over time, a new analysis, re-evaluation, and update of the evaluation model, as well as the resulting Lead scores, will take place automatically every 10 days.

-One of the essential areas in which a software of high quality can help us greatly is the automation of activities and processes, where it is possible to reasonably define such behaviour.
+One of the essential areas in which software of high quality can help us greatly is the automation of activities and processes, where it is possible to reasonably define such behavior.
 Of course, Salesforce includes just such a tool – Process Builder, which can be used to intuitively and easily set up process automation at our discretion, without the need to master any programming or scripting language.
 Everything is done in a drag-and-drop style.

 Each such process consists of several basic components that need to be defined.